Giovinezza (graduation song): Subsequent rearrangements

 The hymn's success is also evidenced by subsequent remakes: reworked in 1911, it was adopted as the official anthem of the Alpini.

-When the author died in the war in 1917, it ended up being turned into an anthem of the Arditi, then of the anti-fascist Arditi del popolo, then of the fascist women, then, again, into an anthem of the fascist squadrismo.
-Later, with changes to the text made by Salvator Gotta, it became Giovinezza, and then, Triumphal Anthem of the National Fascist Party and, finally, Anthem of the Italian Social Republic.
+When the author died in the war in 1917, it ended up being turned into an anthem of the Arditi, then of the anti-fascist Arditi del Popolo, then of the fascist women, then, again, into an anthem of the fascist squadrismo.
+Later, with changes to the text made by Salvator Gotta, it became "Giovinezza", then "Triumphal Anthem of the National Fascist Party" and, finally, "Anthem of the Italian Social Republic".

 Nothing in Oxilia's verses could hint or give away the sense of the social and political symbolism with which the students' nostalgic hymn would be loaded with various interventions over time.
 The succession of these interventions, with the inclusion of symbols and historical references, makes it possible to follow the very evolution, in a social and political sense, of Italian fascism.

+The Alma mater of the Quezon National High School also reused the melody of this song.

 Lyrics

+Variations

+Some versions of the song have slight differences in text.
+These include: